aleph-im/aleph-indexer-library/packages/indexer-generator/README.md

 npm i && npm run build
 ```
 3. Add your RPC on SOLANA_RPC env
-4. Grant execution permission to the script and run it
+4. Run he indexer by executing run script
 ```bash
 ./run.sh
 ```

-If you wait for a moment you will see a message warning you that it is now running a GraphQL server on http://localhost:8080.
+The GraphQL server is accessible at http://localhost:8080.

 ## Deploying your Indexer to Aleph.im
 To deploy your indexer, read this [documentation](https://github.com/aleph-im/solana-indexer-library/#deploying-a-new-indexer)